2009 North Korean nuclear test: Seismic activity

 South Korea and Japan reported seismic activity at 09:50 KST (00:50 UTC).
 The United States Geological Survey reported a magnitude 4.7 earthquake at a depth of zero and put the center of the tremor about 70 km northwest of Kimchaek and 375 km northeast of Pyongyang, within a few kilometres of the country's 2006 nuclear test site.
 The Japan Meteorological Agency measured the seismic activity at magnitude 5.3.
-The Korea Institute of Geoscience & Mineral Resources reported seismic activity in the same area but far stronger than in 2006.
+The Korea Institute of Geoscience and Mineral Resources reported seismic activity in the same area but far stronger than in 2006.

 The Russian Defence Ministry confirmed it had detected a nuclear detonation in North Korea and was analysing the data to determine the yield.
 Geophysical Service of the Russian Academy of Sciences has registered underground nuclear explosion conducted in North Korea on 25 May 2009.
 Registration time of this explosion was 0:54 am.
 GMT (4:54 a.m.
 Moscow time) with magnitude 5.0.